Benjamin De Casseres: Politics

 De Casseres was interested in politics from an early age.
 His first signed editorial, published in 1890 when De Casseres was 17, praised the administrative changes Thomas Brackett Reed had recently made as Speaker of the House.

-De Casseres described himself as an individualist anarchist, and supported private enterprise though he opposed both capitalism and socialism.
+De Casseres described himself as a defender of American liberty and individualism, and supported the preservation of civil liberties while opposing collectivist ideologies like communism and fascism.
+While he supported capitalism, he also opposed "efforts of capitalism to monopolize the necessities of life".
 In October 1909, a letter to the editor of The Sun in which De Casseres called socialism the "illusion of the twentieth century" sparked a series of responses in the same publication and others.
 His frequent comments against socialism peppered the articles that he wrote for popular magazines and journals as well.
 As a Hearst columnist, De Casseres routinely railed against socialism, communism, and other forms of collectivism, and he excoriated those who promoted such political structures, including H. G. Wells, Upton Sinclair, and Franklin Delano Roosevelt.

 De Casseres was also a staunch opponent of Prohibition.
 He used his position as a well-known editorialist to criticize, often satirically, prohibition policies.
 In particular, he wrote about the effect of Prohibition on New York City, especially its ineffectiveness of actually preventing drinking.
 De Casseres was widely reported as the first person to take a legal drink after the ratification of the Twenty-first Amendment, he having previously arranged to receive a "flash" telegram from Utah, the last state to ratify the amendment.

 At various times De Casseres defended free speech.
 In 1909, he signed onto a petition calling out the police departments of New York City, Brooklyn, Yonkers and East Orange for their respective activities in preventing anarchist Emma Goldman from speaking in those cities.